godlikepanos/anki-3d-engine/docs/code_style.md

 	for(U32 i = 0; i < 10; ++i) {...}

 If you have to overload the operator Bool always use **`explicit operator Bool` operator** overloading.
+Omitting the `explicit` may lead to bugs.

 	explicit operator Bool() const {...}

 The use of **references and pointers** is govern by some rules.
-Always use references except when you transfer or share ownership where you should use pointers.
+Always use references except when you transfer or share ownership.
 Pointers are also allowed for optional data that can be nullptr.

 	// ptr is a pointer so you CAN NOT destroy it after a call to doSomething is done
 	// ref is a reference so you CAN destroy it after a call to doSomething is done